esh6597/tristanc-portfolio/README.md

 # Licenses and Copyright

-All artwork copyright 2022 Tristan Carmichael
+All artwork belongs to Tristan Carmichael and cannot be reused for any purpose if using this repository as a code template.
 Code copyright 2022 Erin Han

 The code for this website is licensed under MIT, as it utilizes a theme from Start Bootstrap with some heavy edits for deployment and client needs: